The gravitational field

 over arbitrary space volume and then we can apply the divergence theorem, which

-substitutes the integral of the divergence of the vector function over a certain
+substitutes the integral of divergence of vector function over a certain volume

-volume with the integral of the flux of this vector function over a closed
+with the integral of the flux of this vector function over a closed surface

 where is

-the total mass of the matter inside the surface.
+total mass of matter inside the surface.
 The resulting expression is often

 called Gauss's law for gravity.